cowprotocol/docs/docs/governance/snapshot.md

 | 7 | Balance of delegated ERC20s COW | COW | Ethereum Mainnet | Yes |
 | 8 | Balance of delegated ERC20s COW | COW | Gnosis Chain  | Yes  |

 The aggregate voting power of a CoW DAO member is the sum of their balances across all eight strategies.
 This system ensures that every token, whether it is vCOW or COW, and regardless of its location or delegation status, contributes to the overall governance process.
-By accounting for both vested and liquid tokens, and considering their respective delegation choices, the CoW DAO captures a complete snapshot of an individual’s vested interests and participation in the ecosystem.
+By accounting for both vested and liquid tokens, and considering their respective delegation choices, the CoW DAO captures a complete snapshot of an individual's vested interests and participation in the ecosystem.
 This comprehensive approach underlines the CoW DAO's commitment to an inclusive and representative governance structure, where each stakeholder's voice is heard and weighted accurately in the collective decision-making process.

 To confirm, the current deployed voting strategies can be found [here](https://snapshot.org/#/cow.eth/about).